Children’s Act 2014 requirements for schools and kura

 - Available on school websites or on request.

-All children’s workers need to be safety checked every 3 years.
+All children’s workers need to be safety checked every three years.
 This includes both staff employed and staff engaged in your school or kura, whose work involves regular or overnight contact with children.
-They're classified as either core workers or non core workers.
+They're classified as either core workers or non-core workers.

 Core workers are either in sole charge or have primary responsibility or authority over the child or children in their care.
 Schools and kura are now unable to employ a core worker who has a specified criminal conviction unless they hold a Core Worker Exemption (CWE).

 |From 1 July 2015||Safety checking of all new core workers (even if they are not new to the employer but are newly appointed to a children’s worker role) must be safety checked before they start in the role.|